Interactions between healthcare providers and their clients/patients provide an important opportunity to support commercial tobacco cessation.

 Assisting healthcare providers in supporting girls and women to reduce and stop their use of smoked or vaped products when they are planning a pregnancy, are pregnant, or are in the postpartum stage, view more.

 Health professionals can directly refer their clients to the AlbertaQuits Helpline for telephone cessation counselling.
+View the AlbertaQuits Helpline, Alberta Referral Directory listing to download and complete the referral form with your client.

 Offering a variety of tools designed to support healthcare providers tobacco cessation work in clinical practice, access tobacco cessation toolkit.